psu-efd/pyHMT2D/README.rst

 -  convert RAS2D mesh, boundary conditions, and Manning’s n data into SRH-2D format such that SRH-2D and HEC-RAS 2D can run a case with exactly the same mesh for comparison purpose.
-Additionally, HEC-RAS 2D can be used as a mesh generator for SRH-2D.
+As a side bonus, HEC-RAS 2D can be used as a mesh generator for SRH-2D.
 -  sample and probe simulation results (with the functionalities of VTK library)